DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 What impresses me: The Mini 5 Pro remains extremely stable even in winds of force 4-5.
 During my filming at the Cliffs of Moher in Ireland, I had strong crosswinds, and the drone didn't wobble once.
 The gimbal compensates for movements so well that you see absolutely no shaking in the finished video.

-Battery life: The longest of all mini-drones
+Battery life and flight time: The longest of all mini-drones

 DJI specifies 42 minutes.
 As is always the case with drones, this is a lab result under calm wind conditions and optimal temperature.
 In practice, I get 33 to 37 minutes, depending on the wind and flying style.
 That's still five to seven minutes more than the Mini 4 Pro—and those extra minutes make all the difference on a trip.